Harry Melrose

-Harry Melrose (born 31 May 1935) is a Scottish former professional football player and manager.
+Harry Melrose (31 May 1935 – 22 February 2024) was a Scottish professional football player and manager.

 Club career

 A winger, Melrose started his playing career for Rangers.
 His only appearance for the Gers was in the Scottish League Cup semi-final in September 1957, scoring twice in a 4–0 win over Brechin City.

-He made his name at Dunfermline Athletic after arriving on a free transfer in May 1958.
-A stalwart of Jock Stein's side of the early 60's, he made 271 appearances and scored 106 goals, including 6 goals, (a joint club record shared with Charlie Dickson) in a game against Partick Thistle in April 1959.
+Melrose made his name at Dunfermline Athletic after arriving on a free transfer in May 1958.
+A stalwart of Jock Stein's side of the early 1960's, he made 271 appearances and scored 106 goals, including 6 goals, (a joint club record shared with Charlie Dickson) in a game against Partick Thistle in April 1959.

 He left East End Park in October 1965 and signed for Aberdeen for a fee of £10,000.
 He was captain of the Dons from 1966 to 1968.

 Managerial career

-In 1969, he left Pittodrie and became player-manager of Berwick Rangers.
+In 1969, Melrose left Pittodrie and became player-manager of Berwick Rangers.
 In 1975, he returned to Dunfermline as manager and guided them to promotion to Scottish League Division One in May 1979.

+Death

+Harry Melrose died on 22 February 2024, at the age of 88.